 - Submit a resume as well as the following documents using the + supplemental documents button:

-- A personal statement describing your interest in Allen Institute for Brain Science
+- A personal statement describing your interest in The Allen Institute.

-- College transcript with Cumulative GPA and Courses taken (can be unofficial)
+- College transcript with Cumulative GPA and Courses taken (we accept unofficial & official transcripts)

 Can I apply to more than one internship position?

 Yes, you can apply to multiple internship openings.
-You will need to fill out a separate application for each position but will only need to submit one recommendation letter.
+You will need to fill out a separate application for each position.
+Remember to include your personal statement, college transcript and letter of recommendation with each submission.

 Will I receive a confirmation my application was received?